felipesud/cookie-consent-popup/README.md

-# cookie-consent-popup
+# Cookies Consent Popup Box
-Cookies Consent Popup Box UI Design Using HTML - CSS - JavaScript
+Create a cookie consent banner UI design for your website using html css and vanilla javascript.